Watts-Lab/deliberation-assets/projects/volvovsky_reputation/revision_20250424/chooseAndExplain/hiring_choice_fixed.md

 You played the labeling game with the Blue Team.

-It costs you **50 points** to hire the Green Elephant.

-If the Green Elephant buys the piece you ask for, you get **80 points**.
+If you hire the `Green Elephant` and they buy the piece you ask for, you get **80 points**.
 Otherwise, you get nothing.

 100 Points is worth $2.00

 ![elephant image](projects/volvovsky_reputation/agent_elephant.jpg)

-## Do you want to pay 50 points out of your earnings to hire the Green Elephant to buy art for you?
+## How many points would you like to offer the agent in order to buy the art for you?

+The agent will have an opportunity to accept or reject your bid.

 ---

+- 0 points
+- 10 points
+- 20 points
+- 30 points
+- 40 points
+- 50 points
+- 60 points
-- Yes
+- 70 points
-- No
+- 80 points